flupe/slod/README.md

       -p, --port PORT  Specify port to listen on
       -l, --live       Enable livereload

+## Issues

+- No live reloading yet.

+- If a client closes the connection too early and doesn't listen, we crash.

+      curl -I localhost:8000

 [^1]: Not yet, but it's already quite useful (to me).